Rating based on our LetsGetChecked Review

 Services offered by Nebula Genomics and LetsGetChecked are different but complementary.
 The costs of individual tests from LetsGetChecked can add up quickly so customers will want to know exactly what tests they need.
 Genome Sequencing from Nebula, in consultation with a medical professional, can help guide customers to the right biomarker tests.

-Nebula Genomics offers a 30x Whole Genome Sequencing service that sequences 100% of your DNA for $299.
+Nebula Genomics offers the most affordable 30x Whole Genome Sequencing service that sequences 100% of your DNA.
 In contrast, LetsGetChecked analyzes biomarkers, not DNA.
 Biomarker tests and DNA tests should be seen as complementary to each other rather than alternatives.
 For example, DNA testing provided by Nebula Genomics can help customers identify which biomarker tests they should consider.

 Similar to LetsGetChecked, the Nebula Genomics test does not provide medical advice.
 However, our 30x Whole Genome Sequencing data is produced in CLIA/CAP-accredited laboratories.
 Thus, physicians and genetic counselors can use our data to provide medical advice.
 Individuals who believe they are at risk for a genetic disorder should consult a healthcare provider before taking DNA sequencing tests.

 |Testing method||Biomarkers||DNA; Whole Genome Sequencing (all 20,000 genes and regulatory regions)|

 |Reporting||Symptomatic conditions||Genetic predispositions|

 |Data access||No data that can be accessed||Yes (FASTQ, BAM, and VCF files)|